 7.5.1 Establishment.
-The Tribe hereby establishes the San Manuel Gaming Commission to be headed by at least one full time Commissioner appointed by the General Council.
-The appointed term for the Commissioner shall not be less than two years, as mutually agreed by the Commissioner and the General Council.
-The Commissioner may be reappointed for subsequent terms at the discretion of the General Council.
-A Commissioner may not be an elected official of the Tribe, or employed in any Gaming Enterprise or by the Tribe in any other capacity, while serving as a Gaming Commissioner.
-Other Commissioners may be appointed by the General Council upon the request of the head Commissioner or as the General Council deems necessary.
+The Tribe hereby establishes the San Manuel Gaming Commission to be comprised of one or more Commissioner(s) appointed by the General Council.
+The initial appointed term for a Commissioner shall not be less thanexceed two years, as mutually agreed by the Commissioner and the General Council.
+A Commissioner may be reappointed for subsequent terms at the discretion of the General Council.
+A Commissioner may be rappointed official of the Tribe, or employed in any Gaming Enterprise or by the Tribe in any other capacity, while serving as a Gaming Commissioner.
+In the event more than one Commissioner is appointed, one shall be designated as the Chair of the Commission and the Commissioners shall report to the Chair.